 Even though extra humidity in the winter is good for your home, it is important to control that humidity.
 Make sure to keep your humidifier’s humidity level low enough that you do not have a risk of mold or water damage in your home, but high enough to keep moisture in the air and keep your family comfortable all winter long.

-If you live in Maryland or Washington, D.C. and want to prepare your home and HVAC system for the winter weather ahead, call Michael Bonsby Heating & Air Conditioning in Gaithersburg, Maryland.
+If you live in Maryland or Washington, D.C. and want to prepare your home and HVAC system for the winter weather ahead, call Michael Bonsby HVAC & Plumbing in Gaithersburg, Maryland.
 We can schedule an appointment for an HVAC inspection or install a new residential humidifier for your home!